 This tool is currently my main solution.
-After trying a handful of apps, StreamFab Disney Plus Downloader stood out as the most complete and dependable choice
+After trying a handful of apps, StreamFab Disney Plus Downloader stood out as the most complete and dependable choice to rip movies from Disney+.

 Step 1: Installation: